OCHA-DAP/hdx-python-api/README.md

 To include the HDX Python library in your project, you must pip install or add to your `requirements.txt` file the following lines:

-    git+git://github.com/ckan/ckanapi.git@master#egg=ckanapi
+    git+git://github.com/ckan/ckanapi.git@feedf1bced59c10af1a2835fca48d8cfc8b5a3cb#egg=ckanapi
     git+git://github.com/ocha-dap/hdx-python-api.git@VERSION#egg=hdx-python-api

 Replace `VERSION` with the latest tag available from [https://github.com/OCHA-DAP/hdx-python-api/tags](https://github.com/OCHA-DAP/hdx-python-api/tags).
 If you get errors, it is probably the dependencies of the cryptography package that are missing eg. for Ubuntu: python-dev, libffi-dev and libssl-dev.
 See [cryptography dependencies](https://cryptography.io/en/latest/installation/#building-cryptography-on-linux).
-It may be possible to avoid the extra ckanapi dependency line if your pip version supports `--process-dependency-links` (which is needed for non-PyPI dependencies).

 ### A Quick Example